The health benefits of garlic have been reaped for centuries.

 Another study used a sample of women in Australia indicated that the intake of garlic can reduce oxidative stress.
 This has implications in reducing the effects of osteoporosis in postmenopausal osteoporotic women (17).

-The gist: Garlic can improve bone health by reducing oxidative stress.
+Garlic can improve bone health by reducing oxidative stress.

 8) Garlic May Protect From Gastric Cancer